Reviewing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the better investment?
-We will compare the two businesses based on the strength of their profitability, earnings, analyst recommendations, valuation, institutional ownership, dividends and risk.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their earnings, risk, valuation, institutional ownership, profitability, analyst recommendations and dividends.

-This is a summary of current ratings and target prices for Latch and Resideo Technologies, as reported by MarketBeat.
+This is a summary of current ratings for Resideo Technologies and Latch, as reported by MarketBeat.com.

 |Sell Ratings